 Here is a suggested build order for Lancer.

-Round 1 – either the smoke grenade or nothing.
+For Round 1, either the smoke grenade or nothing.

-Round 2 – Ideally the 24S if you won the round or if you managed to gain 8k in a lost pistol round.
+Moving into Round 2, ideally the 24S if you won the round or if you managed to gain 8k in a lost pistol round.

-Round 3 – Upgrade a primary weapon to T2, aim to save money to upgrade smoke, buy Semtex or save for the Life Drain perk.
+And for Round 3, upgrade a primary weapon to T2, aim to save money to upgrade smoke, buy Semtex or save for the Life Drain perk.